bradymholt/ynab-utils/README.md

 npm run deploy
 ```

 Deployment is handled with an Ansible playbook located on the `ops/` folder.
-The first time you run this you will be prompted for deployment config values which will be saved to `ops/config.yml`.
+The first time you run this command you will be prompted for deployment config values which will be saved to `ops/config.yml`.